Institutional Review Board (IRB)

 - Once you are finished with the document, please complete a spelling/grammar check on it including the reading level.

-- Click here for directions for Readability Set Up.
+- Access the directions for Readability Set Up .
 The highest reading level should be at an 8th grade level.

 - Attach the consent form to your IRB application and follow instructions under “Procedure for IRB Application Approval”

-Should you have any difficulties or questions, you can contact the Institutional Review Board at IRB@wcupa.edu or Dr. Cheryl Monturo at firstname.lastname@example.org
+Should you have any difficulties or questions, you cancontact the Institutional Review Board

-Within three weeks, you will receive an e-mail regarding the status of your application.
+- Within three weeks, you will receive an e-mail regarding the status of your application.
 If your reviewer requests revisions to your application, these revisions must be made to your original application using the "track changes" feature in Word.
-If revisions are requested on a Technical Review form (TR), you will have two weeks to make the requested changes or request additional time and then the revised application can then be sent directly to your reviewer and copied to the IRB@wcupa.edu.
+If revisions are requested, you will receive a Technical Review form (TR).
+Download blank form for reference .
+The TR form you receive will have specific instructions regarding changes that are requested.
+You will have two weeks to make the requested changes or request additional time and then the revised application can then be sent directly to your reviewer and copied to the IRB@wcupa.edu email address.

-Once your protocol is approved you will receive three PDF documents (Final Application, Final TR and Approval Document) and may begin your research.
+- Once your protocol is approved you will receive three PDF documents (Final Application, Final TR and Approval Document) and then you may begin your research.
+You cannot begin your research until you recieve these documents.
 Your protocol approval is good for one year and you must request additional time to extend (see Exempt Protocols Only: Protocol Renewal Procedure OR Expedited & Full Board Review Protocols Only: Federal Requirements for Continuing Review and Closure Procedure.)

 WCU is a subscribing institution with The Collaborative Institutional Training Initiative (CITI Program).
 CITI provides comprehensive online training in Human Subjects Research.